 - a.
 Authority.
-The Director of Declassification may declassify NSI in any subject area under DOE cognizance. - b.
+The Director of Nuclear and National Security Information may declassify NSI in any subject area under DOE's, including NNSA's, cognizance.
+This authority may not be redelegated, but is assumed by an individual acting in that position. - b.
 Unauthorized Disclosure.
-Information classified as NSI is not declassified automatically because of any unauthorized disclosure of identical or similar information.
+Information classified as NSI is not declassified automatically because of any unauthorized disclosure of identical or similar information. - c.

-- c.
 Declassification Criteria.
 NSI shall be declassified when it no longer meets the standards listed in Part C of this chapter, Paragraphs 1a and b. - d.
 Declassification Proposals.
-The Director of Declassification shall consider proposals from DOE and contractor employees for declassifying NSI.
+The Director of Nuclear and National Security Information shall consider proposals from Federal and contractor employees of DOE, including NNSA, for declassifying NSI.
 The process described in Part A, Paragraphs 2c(1)-(3) of this chapter, also applies to proposals for declassifying NSI. - 3.
 DOWNGRADING OR UPGRADING.
-The Director of Declassification may downgrade or upgrade the classification level of NSI. - 4.
-RECLASSIFICATION.
-NSI that has been formally declassified by proper authority may be reclassified only by the Director of Declassification and only if it has not been released to the public. - 5.
-NOTIFICATION REQUIREMENTS.
-The Director of Declassification shall notify classifiers and declassifiers when information is classified, declassified, downgraded, upgraded, or reclassified by issuing instructions in classification guidance.
+The Director of Nuclear and National Security Information may downgrade or upgrade the classification level of NSI.